hypertextstudios/FindUsAt/readme.txt

 1. Upload the plugin files to the `/wp-content/plugins/findusat` directory, or install the plugin through the WordPress plugins screen directly.
 1. Activate the plugin through the 'Plugins' screen in WordPress
 1. Use the Settings->FindUsAt screen to configure the plugin
-1. copy & Paste [findusat] into a page to display all your locations.
+1. copy & paste [findusat] into a page to display a map of all your locations.
+1. copy & paste [findusat_locations] into a page to display a list of all your locations.

 == Frequently Asked Questions ==